-The Registrar can only change an assessment if one or more of 10 listed reasons (see 2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
-If one of the reasons for a change of assessment is established, the Registrar must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (section 98C(1)).
+The Registrar or a court can only change an assessment if 1 or more of 10 listed reasons (see 2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
+If 1 of the reasons for a change of assessment is established, the Registrar or a court must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (sections 98C(1) and 117(1)).

 Change of assessment application from either parent or a non-parent carer

 If a person thinks that they have special circumstances that make their child support assessment unfair, they can apply to the Registrar for a change to their assessment (section 98B).

 A change of assessment application must be made in writing (section 98D).
 A person can make a change of assessment application by completing Application to change your assessment - special circumstances.
 The form lists the 10 reasons (see 2.6.2) that a person can use to make an application for a change of assessment.
 The form can be lodged by mail, in person, by facsimile, or via online services as a signed and scanned copy.
 In order to make a valid change of assessment application, the person must complete and sign the form.

 Period for which the assessment can be changed

-The Registrar can prospectively change the child support assessment and may also make a determination changing the assessment for up to 18 months prior to the date upon which the person lodges their change of assessment application with DHS (section 98S(3B)(a)).
+The Registrar can prospectively change the child support assessment and may also make a determination changing the assessment for up to 18 months prior to the date upon which the person lodges their change of assessment application with Services Australia (section 98S(3B)(a)).